 But the term “mascot” is a word used by those who seek to eradicate Native American heritage from public view, as well as non-Native American “concerned bystanders” who are not the target of the State laws that discriminate against Native Americans but who are easily offended by Native American names, logos, and imagery.
 That’s why NAGA believes that culturally appropriate Native American names, logos, and imagery are important to honor Native Americans, and to help public schools neutralize offensive and stereotypical Indian caricatures and iconography while teaching students and the general public about Native American history.

 On December 1, 2021, District Court Judge Regina Rodriguez denied our request for an injunction aimed at pausing implementation of this Colorado law.
-Our firm and MSLF filed an interlocutory appeal of that decision the following day.
-The appeal is pending before the U.S. Court of Appeals for the Tenth Circuit.
+We filed an interlocutory appeal of that decision the following day.

 Our Legal Partners

-Our legal partners include, among others, Liberty Counsel, the Alliance Defending Freedom, Mountain States Legal Foundation, The Neuberger Firm, Jacobs & Crumplar, Martin D. Haverly, and Kirstein & Young PLLC.
+Our legal partners include, among others, the Alliance Defending Freedom, Liberty Counsel, Mountain States Legal Foundation, Lawyers Democracy Fund, The Neuberger Firm, Jacobs & Crumplar, Martin D. Haverly, and Kirstein & Young PLLC.